OctopusDeploy/blog/blog/2019-02/dbup-database-deployments/index.md

 The final step to get this application going is to add in the necessary code in the `Program.cs` to call DbUp.
 The application will accept parameters from the command line.
 Octopus Deploy will be configured to send in those parameters.
 The parameters we will create in this walkthrough will be:

 - ConnectionString -> No need to explain this one.
 For this demo, we will be sending as a parameter instead of storing in the config file.
 You can use the config file and Octopus Deploy's variable replacement in your code.
 Up to you.
 - PreviewReportPath -> Full path where to save the preview report.
-This is optional.
-When it is sent in we will generate a preview html report for Octopus Deploy to make an artifact for.
+The full path parameter is optional.
+When it is sent in we will generate a preview HTML report for Octopus Deploy to make an artifact for.
 When it is not sent in the code will do the actual deployment.

 Let's start with pulling the connection string from the command line argument.